StarTalk Radio - Einstein’s Genius with Ron Howard

 He's Opie from, what's that show?

-The Andy Griffith Show.
+The Andy Griffith Show?

+The Andy Griffith Show?
 The Andy Griffith Show.

 And he's a life in Hollywood.